codependent/spring-nio-rest/README.md

 ### Synchronous controller

-The response time degrades with time.
-99% of the requests end up taking up to 25 seconds after one minute.
+The response time degrades as the test runs.
+99% of the requests end up taking up to 25 seconds after one minute, with increasing latency and server errors.

     >>loadtest -c 15 -t 60 --rps 700 http://localhost:8080/sync/data
     ...